Primary and secondary education

 - Diploma: Attestation du Baccalauréat/ شهادة البكالوريا.

-We compare an Attestation du Baccalauréat to at least a diploma.
+We compare an Attestation du Baccalauréat to at least a HAVO diploma.

 Baccalauréat d’Enseignement Technologique et Professionnel